Changes to REPs – From 1 April 2018

 Positive changes that will enable ExerciseNZ and REPs to better serve our industry.

-Recently, the Exercise Association of New Zealand Incorporated (ExerciseNZ) board made the decision to streamline the structure of The New Zealand Register of Exercise Professionals (REPs) and ExerciseNZ.
+In 2018, the Exercise Association of New Zealand Incorporated (ExerciseNZ) board made the decision to streamline the structure of The New Zealand Register of Exercise Professionals (REPs) and ExerciseNZ.

-Until now, REPs was a separate company, owned 100% by ExerciseNZ.
+Until then, REPs was a separate company, owned 100% by ExerciseNZ.
 The new structure will see REPs as a division within ExerciseNZ, which we believe is the natural place for the industry register to sit.
 The REPs name, brand, and day to day operations will continue as normal with no changes for any person or organisation registered with REPs.